-The Mental Health Association of Westchester is pleased to announce the recent creation of a fund honoring Yvonne Tropp, a long-serving volunteer and Board Member of the agency.
+The Mental Health Association of Westchester (MHA) is pleased to announce the recent appointment of Zygmunt Nemzer to its Board of Directors.

 Black Lives Matter.
 This is not a political issue, it is a human issue.
 It’s a mental health issue.
 We stand in solidarity with the Black community and are grateful for all those who are courageous and unapologetic in the fight for justice, power and healing.

 For many youth, this season is one of unexpected loss.
 In addition to social distancing and closures due to the COVID-19 pandemic, many are experiencing additional upset and grief related to the unrest that surrounds us: racial injustice, violence and political turbulence.